pwikapanel/sync/Interface/app icon/README.md

 Dark Gray:
 - `#333`

-In order to have the correct colors, the file is colored in Photoshop, not Illustrator.
+In order to preserve the correct colors, the file is colored in Photoshop, not Illustrator.

 ---
 ### Drop Shadows